Aaron-Bopp/TIM/40_Evergreens/Anxiety prevents us from living in the present.md

 1. Distraction - this is pure escapism and is quite effective, but the [[anxiety]] is waiting for you as soon as you runout of distraction
 2. Avoidance - another way of escape, but one with much realer consequences
 3. Reassurance - this while momentarily helpful, eventually leads to dependence, especially because [[Anxiety causes us to reject nuance]]
-4. Just push though - this sometimes works because [[Anxiety isn't irrational it's just overcompensation]], but other times this will just prevent you from attacking the root of the problem: [[Your anxiety knows your insecurities better than you do]]
+4. Just push though - this sometimes works because [[Most anxiety isn't irrational it's just overcompensation]], but other times this will just prevent you from attacking the root of the problem: [[Your anxiety knows your insecurities better than you do]]

 - [[Anxiety causes us to reject nuance]]